PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 `Update-PSResourceCache` cmdlet with property on a PSRepository indicating whether it auto-updates or not.
 This would not be a breaking change.

+The ability to set policy for PSGet is outside the scope of this RFC.

+Automatic cleanup of old resources is out of scope of this RFC.
+Keeping with current behavior, installs are always side-by-side.